Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

     If `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced at the rate specefied in `blockPeriodSeconds`.

+### Block reward

+When you are using gas fee, you may want to reward some faucets or accounts at every block.

+To do so, we have multiple modes, one compatible with Besu, with the miningBeneficiary field, another one where you can provide a list of accounts to reward or an automatic setup where all validators get the reward without the need to configure the list of accounts.

+#### Mining Beneficiary, the one account

+!!! example

+    ```bash
+    "transitions": [{
+      "block": ...,
+      "blockReward": "12",
+      "miningBeneficiary": "0x..."
+    }]
+    ```

+!!! example

+    ```bash
+    "transitions": [{
+      "block": ...,
+      "blockReward": "0xc",
+      "miningBeneficiary": "0x...",
+      "beneficiaryMode":"besu"
+    }]
+    ```

+#### List of Beneficiaries, multiple accounts

+!!! example

+    ```bash
+    "transitions": [{
+      "block": ...,
+      "blockRewar": "13",
+      "beneficiaryList": ["0xa...", "0xb..."],
+      "beneficiaryMode": "list"
+    }]
+    ```

+#### Validators

+!!! example

+    ```bash
+    "transitions": [{
+      "block": ...,
+      "blockRewar": "13",
+      "beneficiaryMode": "validators"
+    }]
+    ```

 ### Swap validator management methods

 To swap between block header validator selection and contract validator selection methods in an existing network: